Open-source agent firewall

 Pipelock Pro

 The full security engine is free and always will be.
-Pro adds multi-agent coordination for teams running multiple agents from one deployment.
+Pro adds multi-agent coordination for teams running more than one agent from a single deployment.
+Founding Pro is live now at $49/mo or $490/yr.

 - Unlimited named security profiles with per-profile DLP, allowlists, and rate limits